-Landing page for where I’ll post my Fall 2025 syllabi.
-New semester – new class – new syllabi!
-For the first time, I decided to make a mini-comic as a syllabus.
-It’s the Liberal Studies capstone (not a comics class) and I made the focus around education and exploring how we own our own learning.
+New semester – new classes – new syllabi!
+While I’ve been drawing all my syllabi for years now, this is the first time I’ve made a mini-comic as a syllabus (and only my second mini-comic – the first is here).
+It’s the Liberal Studies capstone (not a comics class) and I made the focus around education and exploring how we own our own learning – subject matter that was the heart of my own doctoral studies and Unflattening.
 It also includes a brief statement about Ai in the classroom (and creative work more generally).
-All are available here as PDFs (and I’ll be updating this as I get prepped for class next few days…).
-All my syllabi, resources for classes, examples, and such live on my site here. – Nick
+All versions of it are available here as PDFs.
+And more generally, all my syllabi, resources for classes, examples, and such live on my site here.
+Also, down below, see a blurb for a public talk I’m doing in SF 8/28, if you happen to be in these parts. – Nick

-Download the minicomic here as a foldable with the back info page, here as just the front in sequence in one sheet (not able to be made into a booklet), and as the 8-individual pages here.
+Download the minicomic here as a foldable with the back info page – this is the ONLY version that can be folded and made into a mini-comic!
+So if you want your own booklet, use this one!
+Go here for just the front in sequence in one sheet (not able to be made into a booklet), and as the 8-individual pages here.
 And if you want the whole syllabus, with the text version too – that’s available here.
 Updating more as I can… – N

 This is the complete text for alt-text for the mini-comic (I need to format this with page descriptions when I can, but for now, it’s simply the words…)